danog/MadelineProtoDocs/docs/API_docs/constructors/inputChannelFromMessage.md

 ---
-title: inputChannelFromMessage
+title: "inputChannelFromMessage"
-description: Defines a [min](https://core.telegram.org/api/min) channel that was seen in a certain message of a certain chat.
+description: "Defines a min channel that was seen in a certain message of a certain chat."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: inputChannelFromMessage